Insality/decore/README.md

 [![Github-sponsors](https://img.shields.io/badge/sponsor-30363D?style=for-the-badge&logo=GitHub-Sponsors&logoColor=#EA4AAA)](https://github.com/sponsors/insality) [![Ko-Fi](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/insality) [![BuyMeACoffee](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/insality)

-# Disclaimer

-The library in development stage.
-May be not fully tested and README may be not full.
-If you have any questions, please, create an issue.

 # Decore

 **Decore** - a Defold library for managing ECS game entities and components in a data-driven way.
 The ECS is based on [tiny ECS](https://github.com/bakpakin/tiny-ecs) library.